 Florida.
 Some common issues that place individuals at risk of being placed in removal proceedings are for example: overstaying a visa, criminal arrest/conviction, immigration status violations,

 The deportation process begins when the government files a Notice to Appear, known as the NTA, with the local immigration court.
+This is similar to a charging document such as an indictment in a criminal court case.
 The Notice to Appear details the reasons that the government believes a foreign national to be removable from the U.S. and charges the individual with removability under specific provisions of law.
-A person may then apply for relief from removal if eligible.
+The immigrant may fight the validity of the charges against him or her by filing a Motion to Terminate.
+If the judge sustains the charges against the immigrant, then he or she may then apply for relief from removal, if eligible.
 Our experienced immigration attorneys can then determine what relief may be available to the individual as a defense to deportation.

 Some common forms of relief available in Immigration Court proceedings are the following: